 The Denton Municipal Court allows extensions, payment plans, and community service to pay fines.

-By state law, if a defendant cannot pay a fine assessed in full within thirty (30) days of the date the court first enters judgement, the court must add a one-time twenty-five dollar ($25.00) “Time Payment Fee.”
-(Sec.
-51.921 of the Texas Government Code) This fee may be paid over time.
+By state law, if a defendant cannot pay a fine assessed in full within thirty (30) days of the date the court first enters judgment, the court must add a one-time fifteen dollar ($15.00) “Time Payment Fee.”
+(Article 102.030 of the Texas Code of Criminal Procedure).
+This fee may be paid over time.

 Extension and Payment Plans Offered by the Court